What Other Charges Could I Be Charged With Instead of Attempted Murder In LA?

 A lot of people who are charged with attempted murder may be good for a particular crime – maybe even the attempted murder charge, but obviously, they don’t want to take the conviction for attempted murder because it typically carries a fifteen to life if there’s premeditation and deliberation involved.
 If there is no premeditation and deliberation and it’s just kind of a spontaneous act and there’s no life attached to the back of it, it still comes with a heavy price and you’re typically looking at multiple years in state prison.

-As far as trying to come up with a different charge, obviously you should let your criminal defense attorney help you with that because they know the case, and if they know what they’re doing, they’ll be able to come up with some ideas for what could be substituted in for the attempted murder charge.
+As far as trying to come up with a different charge, obviously you should let your criminal defense attorney help you with that because they know the best defenses to your case, and if they know what they’re doing, they’ll be able to come up with some ideas for what could be substituted in for the attempted murder charge.
 It just depends on the facts and circumstances surrounding your case.

 Some examples that I can think of and was able to give to some of my clients would be assault with a deadly weapon.
 So, if you assaulted somebody with a deadly weapon and they charge you with attempted murder – let’s say you tried to run somebody over with your car – that would certainly be attempted murder if they could prove that you were trying to run the person over and kill them, but it would also be assault with a deadly weapon, which is a less serious charge.
 You would be facing less time.
 You wouldn’t be looking at a potential life sentence on the back of it.
 So, that’s one example of how you could change the charge.